Our Inclusive Mission

 The bell hooks center

 The bell hooks center is an inclusive space where historically underrepresented students, including but not limited to women, LGBTQPIA+, and sex and gender non-conforming students, can come to be as they are, outside of social scripts.
-We curate programs, collaborations, and events that affirm these students’ sense of self and belonging—on campus and in the world.
+It curates programs, collaborations, and events that affirm these students’ sense of self and belonging—on campus and in the world.
 The center is named for bell hooks, who was Distinguished Professor in Residence in Appalachian Studies at Berea until her death in 2021.